corrode/corrode.github.io/content/blog/dyn-compatibility/index.md

 This has an impact on how you can use these traits in your code.
 Dyn compatibility is based on a set of rules that determine whether a trait can be turned into a trait object.

-Once you understand why these rules exist, they become a tell-tale sign of your design choices.
+Once you understand why these rules exist, they stop looking like arbitrary compiler errors and start pointing at real design choices.
+You'll see the tradeoffs between compile-time generics and runtime polymorphism, and learn when each one fits.
 Knowing your options lets you write more deliberate, flexible Rust.
-You'll see the tradeoffs between compile-time generics and runtime polymorphism, and get a solid grasp of when each approach fits your problem.

 {% info(title="Dyn Compatibility and Object Safety", icon="crab") %}